Prevention and precancer

 Edit Template

-If your parents or close relatives have had cancer, it's natural to worry: is it possible for you to get it too?
+If your parents or close relatives have had cancer, it's natural to worry about whether you might be affected.

-Yes, a family history of cancer increases your risk.
-The closer the relationship, the higher the risk.
-But modern science—particularly epigenetics—offers hope:
+Yes, a family history of cancer increases the risk.
+The closer the degree of kinship, the higher the risk.
+But modern science - epigenetics in particular - gives us hope:

 Only 5-10% of cancer cases are genetic in nature.